 SafeSchools Alert is our district's tip reporting service.
 If you have information about a threat to our safety, do your part and report it.
 And remember, you can remain anonymous.
 See Social Media Safety

 Report tips on

 Union is making it even easier for students and parents to report bullying, safety concerns and threats of violence with the FREE SafeSchools app.
 Visit the App Store for iPhone or Google Play for Android to download the FREE SafeSchools app.
 The first time you open the app, you will be asked to submit our district's four-digit code 1221.
 Then you will be asked to confirm 'Union Public Schools.'
 It's easy and FREE.

 Family & Children's Services is a member of the National Suicide Prevention Hotline, making it part of a network of more than 140 crisis centers across the country providing counseling and mental health referrals 24 hours a day.

-The agency's COPES handles all calls made in the Tulsa area.
+COPES – an Oklahoma agency serving adults and children in psychiatric crisis – handles all calls made in the Tulsa area.